In this article:

 How does one effectively manage time on a construction project

-On modern day projects there is very little float in general.
+On modern day projects, effective time management is crucial as there is generally minimal float available.
 But since time directly equals costs, time usually has the biggest potential to influence the health of a project.
 So much so that the word float is being used synonymous with time in the construction world.

-The impact of time is further exaggerated by the worldwide construction market being on a downward curve, since project payment milestones are to be reached sooner so as not to cripple the contractor’s cash flow.
+The impact of time is further exaggerated by the worldwide construction market being on a downward curve.
+Project payment milestones need to be reached sooner to avoid crippling the contractor's cash flow.
 This being especially true for the smaller construction companies closing down over the last couple of years.

 So how does one effectively manage time on a project?
 The short and simple answer is: "There is no short and simple answer!"